 Firstly, any designers reading this, please put down your pitchforks, I’m not trying to make you redundant.
-However, there’re many cases when we (entrepreneurs, business owners, yadda yada) want to throw together something for a new project without dropping $ to hire a designer.
+However, there are many cases when we (entrepreneurs, business owners, yadda yadda) want to throw together something for a new project without dropping $ to hire a designer.

 This process is for those times.

-- Take a screen cap and note down the names of the selected fonts to be used in your image or text editing software.
+5. Take a screencap and note down the names of the selected fonts to be used in your image or editing software.

-- I took this Wordmark concept and moved forward with 1 version with my designer friend Iker.
-Will share final version later after Friday 😉
+7. I took this Wordmark concept and moved forward with 1 version with my designer friend Iker.
+Will share the final version later after Friday;

 The final logo did end up being a variation of one of these choices that was upgraded slightly but it came from this initial process.